 - Receive all other medical care (including Acute Care not related to the pregnancy) at Yale Health.

 - Share labor and birth preferences with your clinicians.
-Both obstetricians and midwives always do their best to accommodate these, keeping in mind our shared primary goal of a healthy baby and mother.
+Both obstetricians and midwives always do their best to accommodate these, keeping in mind our shared primary goal of a healthy baby and child-caring individual.
 Preferences may include VBAC (vaginal birth after cesarean) and natural childbirth.